saltyorg/Saltbox/README.md

 Saltbox is an Ansible-based solution for rapidly deploying a Docker containerized cloud media server heavily based on [Cloudbox](https://github.com/Cloudbox/Cloudbox).

-This project was designed for x64 machines running Ubuntu Server 22.04 or 24.04.
+This project was designed for x64 machines running LTS releases of Ubuntu Server 22.04 or 24.04.

+Non-LTS releases of Ubuntu or Desktop installs are not supported.

+Linux distributions other than Ubuntu are not supported.

+ARM processors are not supported.

 ### Documentation